 - Butter and ghee — Other good sources of saturated fats that can help control your appetite, add flavor to foods and help with hormone production.

-- Nuts/seed — These provide omega-3 fatty acids and high levels of fiber, plus some protein too.
+- Nuts/seeds — These provide omega-3 fatty acids and high levels of fiber, plus some protein too.
 Try to include seeds like chia, flax and hemp as well as nuts like almonds and walnuts.

 - Wild-caught fish — Fish like salmon, mackerel, halibut, tuna and anchovies are great sources of anti-inflammatory omega-3 fatty acids, as are walnuts and flaxseeds.

-- Grass-fed/pasture-raised/wild animal products: Although they’re thought of as protein sources more so than fat sources, many animal products also provide some fat, including conjugated linoleic acid and omega-3s.
+- Grass-fed/pasture-raised/wild animal products — Although they’re thought of as protein sources more so than fat sources, many animal products also provide some fat, including conjugated linoleic acid and omega-3s.
 Liver, wild seafood, cage-free eggs, grass-fed beef and pasture-raised poultry (dark meat) are sources of fatty acids and many micronutrients too (like iron, B vitamins, vitamin A and zinc).

 Most experts feel that counting macros (or calories) is not really necessary long term if you take each meal one by one, focusing on eating unprocessed foods first and foremost, and planning meals and snacks in a balanced way.
 This approach doesn’t require strict tracking, counting or obsessing, so it provides more flexibility and might be easier to sustain for more than a short time period.